-Artificial general intelligence (AGI), also sometimes referred to as “strong AI,” is the conceptual ideal of a computational tool that is both self-aware and has human-level or beyond human-level intelligence.
+Artificial general intelligence (AGI), sometimes referred to as “strong AI,” is a conceptual computational tool that exhibits human-level or beyond human-level intelligence in all domains.
 Some people believe it is important to pursue AGI because a machine that has generalizable, human-level intelligence could be a useful tool for space exploration, national security, or neuroscience.
 No such capabilities currently exist, though many companies are actively pursuing this possibility.

 How to talk about AI